Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-For over half a century, Hong Kong filmmakers have repeatedly pushed the boundaries of their art form.
-In the process, they have produced some of the vilest, most atrocious, most unflinchingly gory movies Asia has ever seen.
+For over half a century, Hong Kong filmmakers have repeatedly pushed the boundaries of their art form, in the process, producing some of the vilest, most atrocious, and most unflinchingly gory horror movies Asia has ever seen.

 - Practically every movie on this list was reclassified as Category III after the rating system was introduced in Hong Kong in 1988.